Saints of the Cristero War: Luis Batis Sáinz

-Luis Bátiz Sainz was born on September 13, 1870.
+Luis Bátis Sainz was born on September 13, 1870.
 He attended a minor seminary from age 12, and was ordained on January 1, 1894.
 He worked as spiritual director of the seminary and as parish priest in Chalchihuites, Zacatecas, and was a member of the Knights of Columbus.
 He was noted for his pastoral zeal and capacity to organize the parish.
 He founded a workshop for Catholic workers and a school.

-Bátiz spent a great part of his time on the catechesis of children and adults, and was very fervent in his Eucharistic adoration.
+Bátis spent a great part of his time on the catechesis of children and adults, and was very fervent in his Eucharistic adoration.
 He is reported to have said, "Lord, I want to be a martyr; though I am your unworthy minister, I want to shed my blood, drop by drop, for your name."

 Before the closure of the churches in 1926, a meeting of the National League for the Defense of Religious Liberty discussed the possibility of armed rebellion to overthrow the government.
-Fr.
-Bátiz spoke at this meeting and was denounced to the government.
-When the churches were closed, he moved to a private house, where he was captured by government soldiers on August 14, 1926.
-Although there was a public outcry, the government decided to execute the priest.
-The next day, on the pretext of transferring him to Zacatecas, soldiers took him and three members of the Mexican Association for Catholic Youth, putting them in a car for transport.
-Underway, the four men were taken from the car and shot on the side of the road by a firing squad.
+Father Bátis spoke at this meeting and was denounced to the government.
+When the churches were closed, he moved to a private house.
+On August 15, 1926 (other sources say July 27, 1926), after being arrested the day before by federal police while speaking at a public meeting in Chalchihuites in defense of religious freedom, he and three members of the Mexican Association for Catholic Youth— Manuel Morales, David Roldán Lara, and Salvador Lara Puente — were taken from the jail by soldiers, ostensibly to be transferred to the state capital, Zacatecas, for trial.
+After being taken out of town, the four men were shot on the side of the road by a firing squad.
+Reportedly, his last words were "Viva Cristo Rey y la Virgen de Guadalupe!" ("Long live Christ the King and the Virgin of Guadalupe!")